-Director, Education Policy Centre
+Director, Education Policy Centre, 2023-24

 Our Policy Centre:

-My name is Zeki and I’m in my first year of a part-time MA in International Political Economy.
+My name is Zeki and I’m in my final year of a part-time MA in International Political Economy.
 I’m primarily interested in the financialisation of higher education and developments in the higher education sector since the 2012 reforms.
 Outside of policy, I enjoy reading history, playing board games and supporting Arsenal men and women.